Bloomberg-Beta/Manual/1 - Manual.md

 We think of our “products” as offerings of support and capital to a company, and the price we charge is ownership in a company.

 ### “Kickoff”
 Our preference is to be the first money into a company, and to contribute a meaningful amount of capital.
-We want to be able to add capital, often increasing our ownership stake, as the company evolves.
-This is the core of what we do, and it reflects roughly four-fifths of the investments we’ve made.
+This is the core of what we do, and it reflects roughly 90% of the dollars we invest.
+We want to be able to add capital, sometimes even increasing our ownership stake, as the company evolves.
+While we lack a specific ownership percentage target, we try to get meaningful ownership given the stage of the company -- in practice, this can be 5-15% depending on how far the company’s progressed.
+(It’s difficult to generalize because, in startups, exceptions are the rule.
+We also find that hard ownership targets can make it more difficult to form a syndicate with other investors who can be helpful.)

 ### “Flag”

-In some cases, we can only put a small amount of money to work (for example, in rounds where the founder is fortunate to have many investors who want to support the company), and it is unlikely we can invest more.
+In some cases, we only seek to put a small amount of money to work (for example, in rounds where the founder is fortunate to have many investors who want to support the company, or it is a later-stage company), and it is unlikely we will invest more.
 In these cases, our support is as much symbolic as it is financial -- we want to be part of something, even though we know it is unlikely to be an investment that is meaningful to our fund financially.

-### “Red Zone”

-We may do selected later-stage investments where we think we have an unusual insight or ability to contribute.
-The bar is much higher for how confident we have to be in these companies, given their higher valuations and our generally lower ownership.
-This is almost always in the case of a founder whose company we have watched, and perhaps already been helping, for quite some time.
+A typical check for these investments might be $50K.
+While these investments have access to all the services we offer our portfolio, given our lower ownership stake we’re less able to pay proactive attention to these companies and we want to set clear expectations up front about what kinds of startups the founder will likely consider competitive.

 ### “Coach”